Alfresco/docs-alfresco/salesforce/2.1/install/index.md

 title: Install Salesforce Connector
 ---

-You now have a choice of selecting your organization's user interface experience: Salesforce Classic UI or the new Salesforce Lightning UI.
+You have a choice of selecting your organization's user interface experience: Salesforce Classic UI or the Salesforce Lightning UI.

 The Lightning Experience offers a more streamlined user experience by providing tools to create components that are reusable across applications and devices.

 To begin, [install the AMP files](#installamps) and then [install the app in Salesforce](#installapp).
 Depending on what's the best layout for your organization, choose one of the following UIs:

 * [Install Salesforce Connector - Lightning Experience](#install-lightning)
 * [Install Salesforce Connector - Classic](#installclassic)